Josee9988/MinifyAll/README.md

 ## **How does it look with real code?** 📸 😁

 - The two commands available.
-First directly minifies the actual document and replaces the original code with the modified one, the second keeps the original document and creates a file with the modified text:
+First, directly minifies the actual document and replaces the original code with the modified one, the second keeps the original document and creates a file with the modified text:

 <img src="https://github.com/Josee9988/MinifyAll/blob/master/Screenshots/command.png?raw=true" alt="command" title="command"/>